Master Client and Host Migration

 On mobile platforms, applications can lose focus.
 When in background, PUN uses a dedicated thread for acknowledgments only.
 This thread keeps the client alive for one minute but does not do anything else.
 Developers need to decide how to handle the background Master Client scenario:

-- disconnect from Photon as soon as the application goes to background.
+- Disconnect from Photon as soon as the application goes to background.

-- switch Master Client explicitly.
+- Set Master Client explicitly.

-- disable background thread.
+- Disable the keep-alive ACKs-only background thread.